Why Budgeting and Tax Planning are Important

 Let's look at some monthly location costs in detail:

-Mortgage: If you own a building and have a mortgage on the building, the interest on the mortgage is deductible.
+Mortgage: If you own a building and have a mortgage on that building, the interest on the mortgage is deductible.
 The property itself is an asset that is depreciated (that is, the purchase cost is spread out over time.)
 You can deduct the depreciation expense for the current year.

 Building lease: If you are leasing a building or commercial space for your business, you can deduct the cost of the lease payments and all other costs associated with the lease.
 You can only deduct the current year's payments on the lease and you can't depreciate the lease because it's not property owned by your business.

 Home business location: If you have a business in your home, you can deduct some of the costs of the home, based on the space that is used both regularly and exclusively for business purposes.

 Some equipment that you purchase for your business is considered listed property.
 The main categories of listed property are passenger cars, transportation vehicles, and property generally used for entertainment, recreation, or amusement.
 Listed property is a special IRS category that requires you to keep business and personal costs separate and deduct only the business part of the expenses.

 Other Services and Maintenance Expenses

-Other services which most businesses incur are maintenance costs on the facility, equipment, and general maintenance.
+Other services that most businesses incur are maintenance costs on the facility, equipment, and general building maintenance.
 Businesses also have costs for lawn mowing, snow removal, and other outside costs.
 You can also deduct costs for repair and maintenance of your business property, or you may decide to depreciate some of these expenses.
 Check with your tax professional about this.

-You will need to keep track of amounts you pay for outside services like janitorial services, professional services, or internet support.
-If you pay someone $600 or more during a year, you must provide that person with a 1099-MISC form and file that form with the IRS.
+You will need to keep track of the amounts you pay for outside services like janitorial services, professional services, or internet support.
+If you pay someone $600 or more during a year, you must provide that person with a 1099-NEC form (starting in 2020) and file that form with the IRS.

 Wages, Salaries, Payroll Taxes, and Benefits